devanshisaraf/Musicaly-Pricing-Page/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 ---

 Thank you for checking out the Musicaly Pricing Page project.
-We hope you find it useful and inspiring!
+I hope you find it useful and inspiring!
 If you have any questions or feedback, feel free to reach out.